 The first thing most users want to do after moving to WordPress is to change their blog’s design.
 WordPress comes with thousands of free and paid WordPress themes to choose from.

-Here are some of our expert picks of the best WordPress themes for different kind of blogs.
+Here are some of our expert picks of the best WordPress themes for different kinds of blogs:

-However, choosing the right plugins can be a bit overwhelming for new users.
+However, choosing the right plugins can be overwhelming for new users.
 That’s why we have compiled a list of essential WordPress plugins that you can install.

 Learning WordPress